tscnlab/LabHandbook/documentation/src/sops/light_measurement_devices/goprohero10.md

 ## Preparation

 Before working with the GoPro, make sure that the battery is fully charged beforehand, since it depleads very fast while the GoPro is turned on.
 Also, make sure to have put a microSD with a large storage capacity inside the GoPro Hero 10.
 This can be done by opening the slider on the side of the device, revealing the battery and the slot for the microSD card.
 Put the card in with the conducting side facing away from the battery.
 The card can be retrieved from the slot by slightly pushing it furhter inside the slot.

-## General Procedure

-_Procedures general to all experiments_

-* Welcome particpant
-    1. Ask to turn of mobile.
-    1. etc.

-* Demos
-    * _Describe how to run a demo._
-    1. etc.

 ## Experiment Procedure